Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/components/modal.md

 Embedding YouTube videos in modals requires additional JavaScript not in Boosted to automatically stop playback and more.
 [See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.

-## Optional sizes
+## Optional size

+[comment]: # Boosted mod: only one size
-Modals have three optional sizes, available via modifier classes to be placed on a `.modal-dialog`.
-These sizes kick in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.
+Modals have one optional size, available via modifier classes to be placed on a `.modal-dialog`.
+This size kicks in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.

 <table class="table table-bordered table-striped">
   <thead>